 - 1. High school record.
 An applicant for a degree program must have graduated or will have graduated with 16 high school units from an accredited high school.
 The college preparatory program is strongly recommended to high school students.
 Ordinarily this program includes four years of English and two years of social studies, science and mathematics.
-(NOTE: Occupational Therapy and two-year nursing applicants are required to have high school chemistry and biology).
-Chemistry and biology are also recommended for all three-year nursing, medical technology, chemistry and biology applicants.
-Applicants for the Accelerated Combined degrees in human biology and Physician Assistant Studies are required to have seven units of high school scienace and/or math.
-They also must be ready to enter college algebra and general chemistry. - 2.
+(NOTE: Occupational Therapy and Nursing applicants are required to have high school chemistry and biology).
+Chemistry and biology are also recommended for Medical Technology, Chemistry and Biology applicants.
+Applicants for the Accelerated Combined degrees in Human Biology and Physician Assistant Studies are required to have seven units of high school science and/or math.
+They must also be ready to enter college algebra and general chemistry. - 2.
 American College Test (ACT) or Scholastic Aptitude Test (SAT) scores. - 3.
 College/university record for transfer students